i-Ready Diagnostic Scores by Grade Level 2026 & 2025 in Math and Reading (Percentile Charts)

 How do I read the iReady diagnostic scores?

-How to interpret diagnostic test results?
+How do I interpret iReady diagnostic test results?

 Is 67 passing in iReady?